 Marieke Lucas Rijneveld

-(Nieuwendijk, NL, 1991) won the C. Buddingh Prize for best poetry debut with her 2015 volume, Kalfvlies (Calf's Membrane).
-The Volkskrant newspaper declared Rijneveld the literary talent of 2016.
-Her poems are riddle-like, page-long prose stories in which her strong metaphors stand out.
+(Netherlands, 1991) won the C. Buddingh Prize for best poetry debut with her 2015 volume, Kalfvlies (Calf's Membrane).
+Her poems are riddle-like, page-long prose stories featuring strong metaphors.
 She writes about grand themes like death and loneliness, and about her experiences as the country girl who goes to study in the big city.
 Through her poet's perspective, the most usual things attain the most unusual proportions.
 Besides poetry, Rijneveld also makes music, which, she says, lends her poetry a strong rhythm.
-Her work appeared earlier in publications such as De Revisor, De Poeziekrant, Hollands Maandblad and Het Liegend Konijn.
-She studied Dutch during teacher training in Utrecht and at the Writer's Vocational School in Amsterdam.
-She has been editor of De Revisor since 2015.(WU 2017)
+Her work has appeared in publications such as De Revisor, De Poeziekrant, Hollands Maandblad and Het Liegend Konijn.
+Marieke won, as first Dutch writer, the International Booker Prize in 2020 for The Discomfort of Evening, the English translation by Michele Hutchison of her debut novel De avond is ongemak (2018).(WU 2020)

 Archive available for: Marieke Lucas Rijneveld